top of page

 2. Improving Soil Drainage

 Succulents are sensitive to excess moisture, and diatomaceous earth can help improve soil aeration.
-Adding DE to your soil mix helps create a well-draining environment that mimics the arid conditions succulents prefer.
+Adding DE to your potting soil mix helps create a well-draining environment that mimics the arid conditions succulents prefer being in full sun.

 • How to Mix DE in Soil: Combine diatomaceous earth with cactus or succulent soil at a ratio of about 1:1 to 1:2 (DE to soil).
 This mix allows for better air circulation around roots, reducing the risk of root rot.

-• Granular DE Option: Some gardeners prefer using coarse, granular diatomaceous earth as it helps maintain the structure of the soil, providing better airflow to the roots.
+• Granular DE Option: Some gardeners prefer using coarse, granular diatomaceous earth as it helps maintain the structure of the soil, providing better airflow to the roots, and absorbs water.

 3. Preventing Root Rot

-Root rot is a common issue for succulents, often caused by overwatering or poor drainage.
+Root rot is a common issue for succulents, often caused by overwatering, blocked drainage hole, or poor drainage.
 Diatomaceous earth’s absorbent qualities allow it to soak up excess moisture, helping to keep the soil dry and minimizing the risk of rot.

 • Using DE as a Top Dressing: You can sprinkle diatomaceous earth on top of the soil to prevent water from sitting on the surface.
 This also helps absorb extra moisture from humid environments.